svikramjeet/tdd/Session 3: Practical/Homework.md

  &nbsp; &nbsp; *Acceptance Criteria*

 - There should be atleast 3 datasets of url to validate the url creating function.
-- Create a dataProvider function with these dataset and use it in test function.
+- Create a dataProvider function with these datasets and use it in test function.
 - The dataProvider function must be public.
 - The dataProvider function must return an array or must be some iterator.
 - The test using the data provider must have the annotation @dataProvider.